 Khanal brings over two decades of experience in building some of the world’s highest performing networking and infrastructure technologies.
 At F5 Networks, he was responsible for all Layer 7 intelligence on the BIG-IP Application Delivery Controller, a multibillion-dollar product that cemented F5’s position not only as a market-maker but also as a market leader in that category.
 Prior to F5, he was with Attachmate (previously WRQ), which transformed the mainframe for TCP/IP networking.

-Prior to coming to Milliman, MacQuarrie had extensive experience contracting for organizations like Seattle Public Schools, iSoftstone, 3Sharp, Green Rubino, and Engine Interactive.
+Prior to coming to Liberty Mutual, MacQuarrie had extensive experience contracting for organizations like Seattle Public Schools, iSoftstone, 3Sharp, Green Rubino, and Engine Interactive.
 He began his career baptized by fire in full-time Consulting working for both EMC (Bellevue) and Intellinet (Atlanta).
 During his time at Intellinet, he was mentored by a SharePoint MVP for two years.
 These experiences have exposed him to numerous working environments from large to small, private and public, interactive design firms, Microsoft, and teams and customers of all shapes and sizes.

 MacQuarrie migrated to the great Northwest from his home state of Florida to attend the University of Washington and immediately fell in love with the moderate summers and the natural beauty.
 He made his way to the Informatics program by way of the Business school and graduated with a B.S. in Informatics in 2005.
 He is an avid athlete and coaches the varsity tennis team at Rainier Beach High School.
-A devoted Dawg, he is very excited for the Chris Petersen era of Husky football.

 Naqvi specializes in exploiting emerging technologies to transform business practices and outcomes from the status quo to the yet unimagined.
 Her current position of Global Vice President for Enterprise Applications at Avanade demands vision and thought leadership on the evolving role of enterprise information technology.
 As a veteran technology evangelist, she is a driving force in defining the digital workplace, leading cloud transformation, innovating digital service design, and exploiting enterprise data toward digital disruption.
 She is a thought leader in social and mobile computing across the enterprise.
 Naqvi recognizes the impact of change on organizations and is adept at leading teams through change with courage and compassion.
 She is an unabashed supporter of women in technology and business leadership.